-In 2019 the Kasthamandap has been closed off with a fence.
-Most of the scaffolding is bamboo as the reconstruction will be done using traditional methods.
-Previously you were free to enter Kasthamandap and walk around.
+In December 2021 reconstruction of Kasthamandap was completed.
+Most of the reconstruction was done using traditional methods.
+However this was only due to community intervention as officials wanted a fast paced concrete approach that locals objected to.
+It is free to enter Kasthamandap and walk around.
 Aside from Gorakhnath statue and the tablet from the 11th century there were four smaller shrines to Ganesh.
-The second floor was often closed off but houses more smaller shrines.
+The second floor is often closed off but houses more smaller shrines.

-Sadly the disagreements with the local municipality meant they fenced off the remaining religious grounds citing that it was a danger.
-Considering there were no remaining structures this was called into question by many.
-This included local people living in the area and the department of archeology who questioned that the use of metal poles had damaged the ground around it.
+Reconstruction of the building remains a difficult issue dating back to 2015 when the building completely collapsed.
+This included local people living in the area and the department of archeology who questioned that the use of metal poles had damaged the ground around it as order by the municipality.

-The wood carvings along the buildings struts were of particular note for their craftsmanship.
-And, again the fact the wooden building had no metal reinforcement yet stood for so long is a testament to its construction or legend.
+The wood carvings along the buildings struts were of particular note for their craftsmanship and have been recreated using new and original wood.
+Again, the fact the wooden building had no metal reinforcement yet stood for so long is a testament to its original construction or legend.

 A walk around Kasthamandap is also recommended as all around the site are various stalls.
 To the front flowers are sold while to the rear fish and vegetables are sold.
 To the rear is also a bizarre door that leads to tantric priests house.